stretchr/docs/users-and-permissions/permissions.md

   }
 }
 ```
-There's a lot of powerful things goign on in those rules, so let's break it down:
+There's a lot of powerful things goign on in those rules.
+We explain the features in detail below, but here's a quick breakdown:

  * `"accounts/{{acountId}}/***"` - You define rules based on the url path that is used to access the data.
 This particular rule means that any url that starts with `accounts/any-id/` is subject to the defined rules. `{{accountId}}` defines a variable that will be passed into your rules as $accountId.
- * `"all"` - The following rules apply to all actions.
-Alternatively, these could be broken out into `read`, `edit`, `create`, `delete`
+ * `"all"` - The following rules apply to all actions (create, read, update, delete)
  * `$loggedin` - Returns true if the user is logged in or false if they aren't
  * `[accounts/$accountId] - Pulls a record from the database to check values
  * `.~createdby.id` - This is the value we care about from the `[accounts/$accountId]` record.
 Stretchr tracks who created/updated every object, allowing you to validate against it.